v12technology/v12technology.github.io/index.md

 title: Home
 has_children: false
 nav_order: 1
+published: true
 ---

 # Introduction
-Welcome to Fluxtion thanks for coming, hope you enjoy reading and exploring :)
+Welcome to Fluxtion streaming thanks for coming, hope you enjoy exploring :)

-Fluxtion builds event processing applications that handle infinite streams of data.
+Fluxtion streaming builds event processing applications that handle infinite streams of data.
 Write simple clean java code to create realtime applications, all the complex heavy lifting is taken care of by Fluxtion.
 Programs are quick to build, test, deploy and debug.

 Fluxtion focuses on the processing logic of event streans, independent of messaging system.
 Areas of good fit include: